 Verbal praise is given often in recognition of good work and meeting the expectations of READY, RESPECTFUL and SAFE in many different ways.

-Positive notes are a personal, genuine, positive praise in the form of a note from an adult in school.
+Positive notes are an individual and specific form of praise consisting of a note from an adult in school to a child.